 WelcomeThe library-faculty and support personnel of the Miller F. Whittaker Library welcome you to its amiable and collaborative environment.
 This information-rich physical and virtual environment is comprised of resources, programs, and services designed to meet the expressed and potential information needs of users.
 Five professional librarians, including the Dean of Library and Information Services, and four permanent support personnel are available to assist users with their academic, research, and related informational needs.
 The Library is located at the center of campus and is a three-story building with a clock-tower.

 The mission of the Miller F. Whittaker Library is to provide access to and delivery of information resources to support research methodology and critical thinking, instruction, self-development, lifelong learning skills, and the mission of the university.
-The library staff strengthens the intellectual environment of the academic community by developing, organizing, and preserving multi-formatted collections for information retrieval.
-The library staff focuses on meeting user needs and provides innovative and creative learning opportunities, fosters relationships with faculty, provides outreach services to students and the community, supports academic disciplines in the research process, and participates in the teaching process by facilitating information access.
+Library personnel strengthens the intellectual environment of the academic community by developing, organizing, and preserving multi-formatted collections for information retrieval.
+Library personnel focuses on meeting user needs and providing innovative and creative learning opportunities.
+Library personnel fosters relationships with faculty, provides outreach services to students and the community, supports academic disciplines in the research process, and participates in the teaching process by instructing users on information access and use.

-Today, the Miller F. Whittaker Library maintains over 302,768 volumes, 1,028,132 microforms, and subscribes to over 974 journals and magazines.
+Currently, the Miller F. Whittaker Library maintains over 317,485 volumes, 1,052,345 microforms, and subscribes to over 23,787 digital newspapers, journals, and magazines.
+Through proxy authentication, these and related online resources are accessible to meet the needs and expectations of on-campus and off-campus students, faculty, and staff of S.C.
+State University.
 The library serves as a partial depository for a select group of Federal documents and a sub-depository for State publications.
-A variety of programs and services are offered to meet the needs and expectations of library users.